overrkill/virtual_lecture/README.md

-automating  *only for educational puposes*
+automating  *only for educational purposes*